EinKeks/ws-client-examples/README.md

 Then, you can subscribe \ unsubscribe any channel on any existent currency pair.

-You can find example clients for Python (2.7), JS and Java in this repo.
+You can find example clients for Java, JavaScript and Python 2.7 in this repo.

 Restrictions: you can resubscrube to particular channel only once per minute (there is no restrictions for different channels).